sreenivas98/Learning_Journey/_posts/2023-02-08-third_post.md

   }
 }
 ```
+Line1: Using System means that we can use classes from the System namespace.

+Line2: White space is ignored in C#.
+The code is better understandable when there are more lines, though.

+Line3: A namespace serves as a container for classes and other namespaces and is used to structure your code.

+Line4: A block of code has a beginning and an end indicated by curly brackets ('{}').

+Line5: A class is a container for data and operations that gives your application functionality.
+Every line of C# code that executes must be contained within a class.
+We gave the class in our example the name Program.

 <br>
 I've downloaded and installed the most recent version of the <a href="https://dotnet.microsoft.com/en-us/download">.NET framework (V7.0)</a> from the official Microsoft website, along with <a href="https://code.visualstudio.com/Download">Visual Studio Code</a>, which allows me to edit C# program files.